-12 Long distance traders develop relations with itinerant traders who sell high numbers of sheep and 13 goats in the local market or at their homestead.
-Establishing relations with itinerant traders is 14 beneficial to long distance traders because they can quickly amass the required animals and thus 15 reduce the effort and time needed to fill a lorry.
-Long distance traders seldom depend on brokers at 16 local markets for information on who is willing to sell.
-Maintaining regular contacts with a group of 17 itinerant traders, results in established relations whereby the long distance traders can contact the 18 itinerant traders before market days to view the animals and make early purchases.
-This is common 19 especially when the latter has a reputation for selling a high quantity and quality goats.
-Through this 20 relationship, the trader can pass information regarding the types of goats to be bought by the 21 itinerant trader for a subsequent market day.
-However, the increase in the number of local markets 22 and regularly occurring market days has reduced the reliance on itinerant traders.
-Itinerant traders 23 also prefer selling on market days to improve chances of profitable sales by choosing between 24 different traders.
+Long distance traders develop relationships with itinerant traders who sell high number of sheep and goats in the local market or at their homestead.
+Establishing relations with itinerant traders is beneficial to long distance traders because they can quickly amass the required animals and thus reduce the effort and time needed to fill a lorry.
+Long distance traders seldom depend on brokers at local markets for information on who is willing to sell.
+Maintaining regular contacts with a group of itinerant traders, results in established relations whereby the long-distance traders can contact the itinerant traders before market day to view the animals and make early purchases.
+This is common, especially when the latter has a reputation for selling high quantity of quality goats.
+Through this relationship, the long distance traders can pass information regarding the types of goats to be bought by the itinerant trader for a subsequent market day.
+However, the increase in number of local markets and organized market days has reduced the reliance on itinerant traders.
+Itinerant traders also prefer selling on market days to improve chances of profitable sales by choosing between different traders rather than routinely sell to one long distance trader.

-1 Long distance traders - Butcher-traders
+4.3.3.
+Long distance traders - butcher traders

-2 Local traders have established reciprocal relationships with local butchers who slaughter sheep and 3 sell to pastoral households in and around towns.
-For instance, when a long distance trader learns 4 that there are low prices in the terminal market, he may make choice to leave some animals with the 5 butcher to slaughter and receive the money after the meat is sold.
-Also, in a situation where an 6 animal has been injured during loading and is unlikely to reach the terminal market alive, the local 7 traders will sell through the local butcher.
-The butcher can benefit from this relation by occasionally 8 asking the long distance trader to transport sheep and goats to the Nairobi market and sell them on 9 their behalf.
-This is done to diversify the butcher's business.
+Long distance traders have established reciprocal relationships with butcher traders who slaughter sheep and sell to pastoral households in and around towns.
+For instance, when a long distance trader learns that there are low prices in the terminal market, he may chose to leave some animals with the butcher to slaughter and receive the money after the meat is sold.
+Also, in a situation where an animal has been injured during loading and is unlikely to reach the terminal market alive, the long distance traders will sell through the butcher.
+The butchers can benefit from this relation by occasionally asking long distance trader to transport sheep and goats to the Nairobi market and sell them on their behalf.
+This is done to diversify butcher's business.